JavalinVue Plugin

 </body>

 You don’t need any frontend build tool (like Webpack, Parcel, Grunt, etc) – JavalinVue takes care of all that.
-As a consequence import/export of ES modules is not needed (and not supported as of now).
+As a consequence import/export of ES modules is not needed.
+You can still use native ES modules if you want to, for example if you want to use a third-party library that is only available as an ES module.

 There is a longer tutorial which includes the motivation behind creating this integration, as well as some discussion about pros and cons: /tutorials/simple-frontends-with-javalin-and-vue